7 Ideas to Inspire a Better Virtual Kick-off Meeting

 One of our clients just reported that this year’s virtual kick-off meeting actually received better ratings from his global team than last year’s event (last year’s was held in-person, flying people in from all over the world for days of interaction, strategy, and fun).

 He had gone out of his way to be real and vulnerable, established a compelling and realistic vision of the future, created tactile experiences, and leveraged the heck out of break-out rooms for a dynamic conversation that tapped into the best I.D.E.A.s from every team member.
+He even found ways to create a virtual water cooler experience.

 Do people wish they could have gathered in person?
 Of course.
 Will they gather again when they can?
 Yes, and it will be that much sweeter.
 And, my guess is they’ll be telling stories for years to come about the ingenuity and effort of this year’s virtual experience.